xi-project/xi-fixtures/README.md

 A set of utility classes for integration with Doctrine.
 This package is part of the Xi project.

+If you want to use xi-doctrine, make it a submodule of your project and arrange for its `library/` to be on your include path.

-Run `git submodule update --init --recursive` after cloning to fetch Doctrine and its dependencies.
+If you want to develop xi-doctrine, then clone it and run `git submodule update --init --recursive` to fetch Doctrine and its dependencies.

 Zend FirePHP logger